 The Chlamydia testing method called DNA probe is another popular testing options, and it also looks for traces of the Chlamydia DNA in the human body.

-Finally, there is the rapid Chlamydia test kits.
+Finally, there are the rapid Chlamydia test kits.
 These devices are available in many drug stores and health clinics today.
 They offer a convenient and hassle-free testing.
 They can be used by anyone, at home, and they can return highly accurate test results in as fast as 15 minutes.